 Create an instance of UploadDocumentOptions that can be populated with any optional values and then call the BeginUpload method.
 This method will return a temporary URL object to identity created by the DocumentFactory to identity this document for subsequent calls.
 This is a custom URL value in the following scheme

 leadcache://unique_guid_identifier and is not meant to be used by anything other than the rest of the upload methods.
 This value must be saved in the application in a local variable at this point.
+If the total length of the data being uploaded is available at this time, then setting the value of UploadDocumentOptions.DocumentDataLength can greatly help the factory optimize the loading operations.

 Read a chunk from the source file into a byte array.
 The size of this chunk is up to the user, the larger the chunk size, the shorter the whole upload operation but a too large of a chunk might throttle the server connection.
 A value of 64K is a good minimum.
 Once the chunk is read, call the DocumentFactory.UploadDocument method passing the URL value obtained from BeginUpload and the chunk of data.